nearform/the-micro-frontends-workshop/slides.md

 <div class="bigger">

-Module federation is one of the most popular approaches for implementing micro frontend architecture on either client or server side.
+Module federation is one of the most popular approaches for implementing micro frontend architecture on either the client or server side.
 With module federation, each micro frontend is treated as a standalone module that can be developed, deployed, and versioned independently, which allows those modules to share and consume each other's functionality, resources, and components, improving collaboration and reusability.
 Started as a Webpack Plugin, module federation has now evolved into a general concept adopted by other bundlers and frameworks.

 </div>